A new brand identity that underscores our approach to B2B marketing — always customized, never templated

 Snap Makes a Bet on the Cultural Supremacy of the Camera - The New York Times

-While last week’s IPO has everyone wondering if the platform flop or flourish, Snap has its sights set on the camera.
+While last week’s IPO has everyone wondering if the platform will flop or flourish, Snap has its sights set on the camera.
 It’s not what you think, though.
 Spectacles sunglasses aside, the company doesn’t want to become the next Nikon.
 Instead, Snap is aiming to “enable the cultural supremacy of the camera, making it at least as important to our daily lives as the keyboard.”

 If you can’t beat ‘em, join ‘em, right Movado?
 This fall you can purchase a Movado with the latest version of Google's Android Wear software.
 The new watches will feature Movado’s traditional look for faces, backgrounds and complications, along with fitness tracking, phone alerts, and the Android Pay mobile wallet.
 Starting at about $500, the initial five watch collection will debut at the Baselworld jewelry show in Switzerland later this month.